Anbar Asia

 Construction Materials Prices in Palestine

 Palestine theoretically includes the West Bank (a territory that sits between modern-day Israel and Jordan) and the Gaza Strip (which borders modern-day Israel and Egypt).
 Building materials are used in the construction and production of various structures.
 Citrus fruits, strawberries, and flowers are the most important exports of the Gaza Strip.
-Fine sand is usually easily found on the beach and in the river.
+Construction sand, typically sourced from rivers, quarries, or coastal areas, is a fundamental component of concrete, mortar, and other construction materials.
 Israeli occupation in Palestinian territories, the barrier it has constructed along and within the West Bank as well as its land, air and sea blockades in the Gaza strip have placed severe limitations on the success of Palestinian economic policies.
-Plaster is a soft, white powder obtained from gypsum
+Gypsum plaster is commonly applied as a smooth and durable finish for interior walls and ceilings

 Add your import and export orders to this list